TanjimulSabbir/Memoro/README.md

 - Supports personal growth by combining multiple management tools in one app

-## Why Planiva?
+## Why Memoro?

-Planiva aims to reduce the hassle of switching between different apps by integrating key personal management features into one user-friendly application.
-Whether you want to organize your day, track your habits, or manage your finances, Planiva has you covered.
+Memoro aims to reduce the hassle of switching between different apps by integrating key personal management features into one user-friendly application.
+Whether you want to organize your day, track your habits, or manage your finances, Memoro has you covered.

 ## Getting Started

-Follow these steps to run Planiva locally on your machine:
+Follow these steps to run Memoro locally on your machine:

 ### Prerequisites